nalpure/fruits-jason/readme.md

 [alice] I am out of stock of bananas
-[buyer] Select the best offer amongst the following: [productInfo(banana,3,2000,bob)] [buyer] I believe this to be the best offer: productInfo(banana,3,2000,bob) [buyer] Damn, I'll need to sell a kidney...
+[buyer] Select the best offer amongst the following: [productInfo(banana,3,2000,bob)] [buyer] I believe this to be the best offer: productInfo(banana,3,2000,bob) [buyer] Damn, I\'ll need to sell a kidney...
 [buyer] +20 money (new total: 74)
-[buyer] The doctor said he won't remove my last kidney but gave me some money anyway :)
+[buyer] The doctor said he won\'t remove my last kidney but gave me some money anyway :)
 [buyer] ----- PURCHASE: Bought 20 units of type 'banana' for a total price of 60 from Agent bob [buyer] ----- NEW BALANCE: 14
 [bob] I sold 20 bananas and received 60 money for it.
 I now have a total of 60 money